 Key synthetic properties:

 Fast drying: Polyester absorbs virtually no moisture — water wicks to the surface and evaporates rapidly.
 A synthetic t-shirt washed in a stream and hung to dry in the Khumbu wind is dry in 2–4 hours.
 Merino takes 8–12 hours in the same conditions.
+On wet treks where overnight drying is unreliable, this is a genuine advantage.

 Durability: Synthetic fibres are significantly more resistant to abrasion and repeated mechanical stress than merino.
 Merino fibres have a scale structure that makes them susceptible to felting under agitation and to pilling at friction points (underarm, backpack shoulder area).
+A synthetic top can be machine-washed and thrown around without much worry.

 Lower cost: Quality merino base layers cost $80–200 USD.
 Comparable quality synthetic equivalents cost $30–80 USD.